Fellowship Award Opportunities

 One-year research, thesis, and multi-year dissertation fellowship awards are encouraged to cover travel and other research related expenses.
 These proposals can make use of the vast archival collection of dozens of designers in Stein's era, available in the Kroch Archives at Cornell University.
 In addition, proposals are being solicited to support other forms of collaborative research work with faculty, students, and outside experts in urban and landscape studies.
-For example, support might be sought for research leading to a new National Historic Landmark nomination for a Stein-designed suburb.
+The Stein Institute does not cover faculty summer salary.

 Category B: Teaching

-Proposals will also be entertained to support short courses, workshops, fund a speakers' series or colloquia, or underwrite the expenses of visiting practitioners to participate in courses.
-Assuming the academic sponsorship and approval of Cornell faculty, teaching support could also fund a fieldwork course in an off-campus urban or suburban location that would examine the issues Stein raised.
+Proposals will also be entertained to support short courses, fund a speakers' series or colloquia, or underwrite the expenses of visiting practitioners to participate in courses.
+Teaching support could also fund a fieldwork course in an off-campus urban or suburban location, assuming academic sponsorship and approval of Cornell faculty.
 Student-led initiatives are also invited, with or without direct faculty supervision.

 Category C: Community Service

 Community service proposals are also solicited.
 A member of the faculty should direct this collaborative work (if applicant is a student).
-It might include community-based learning, particularly in Stein-designed communities.
+It might include community-based or participatory learning, particularly in Stein-designed communities.
 Alternatively, it might support a design charette to advance creative solutions exploring Stein's ideas for a landscape.
 Internship support connected to a Stein-design is also possible, as is the development of publication or publication subventions for Stein-related projects.

 Proposals and Deadlines

 The deadline for proposal submissions is April 1.
 Proposals should include:

-- Description of the proposal, including its relationship to Stein's ideas, in five or fewer pages
+- A description of the proposal, including its relationship to Stein's ideas, in five pages or less

-- Budget for the proposal, including travel, noting any sources of matching funds
+- A budget for the proposal, including travel, noting any sources of matching funds

-- Budget narrative, describing how and when the funding will be used
+- A budget narrative, describing how and when the funding will be used

-- Timeline for the completion of the project, noting the scheduled phases of completion
+- A timeline for the completion of the project, noting the scheduled phases of completion

-- Preliminary bibliography of the relevant articles and books
+- A preliminary bibliography of the relevant articles and books

-- Curriculum vitae of each person conducting the work, explicitly stating the appropriate mailing address(es)
+- A curriculum vitae of each person conducting the work, explicitly stating the appropriate mailing address(es)

-- Letters of recommendation from at least one faculty member and/or outside expert (if applicant is a student)
+- Letter of recommendation from at least one faculty member and/or outside expert (if applicant is a student)